Fulfilling Our Mission

 SE activities are carried out both on and off campus.

 The focus on campus is on functional academics; language and communication skills; and the acquiring of daily living, house-hold, domestic & vocational skills.
 The emphasis, throughout, is on ‘inclusive’ learning and activity.

 Assisted independent living in a simulated ‘home’ environment for young adults – separately for 4 girls & 4 boys.

 SE School cum Day Care Centre with a capacity for 150 CwD.
-This includes an early intervention centre, class rooms, a library, a computer laboratory and vocational training and therapeutic services.
+This includes class rooms, a library, a computer laboratory and vocational training facilities.